yfwang27/StatisticsInR_original2016/Statistics2016/Session2_hypothesis_testing.md

 Hypothesis testing for propotions
 ========================================================

-[example: EU referendum reuslt 2016] [data/EU-referendum-result-data.csv]
+example: EU referendum result 2016

-Is the leaving vote more than the 50%?
+[data/EU-referendum-result-data.csv]

+Did more than 50% percent of the voting UK population support remaining in the EU?

 ```r
 vote.leave=17410742